 Your first and most important job is to not cause the situation to get worse.
 When you first start to feel like your ears are blocked, it might be tempting to try and use cotton swabs to clean them out.
 All kinds of issues, from ear infections to loss of hearing, can be caused by cotton swabs so this can be an especially dangerous approach.
 You will most likely worsen the situation if you use cotton swabs.

-If Your Ear is Still Clogged After a Week…it Could be Hearing Loss
+If Your Ear is Still Clogged…it Could be Hearing Loss

-So you may be getting a bit antsy if a couple of days pass and you still have no idea what might be causing your blockage.
-A few days is normally enough time for your body to clear up any blockage.
+So you may be getting a bit antsy if you still have no idea what might be causing your blockage.
+A day is normally enough time for your body to clear up any blockage.
 But the basic rule of thumb is that if things last for more than a week or so, it might be a wise idea to come in for a consultation.

 That sensation of feeling like your ears are clogged can also be an indication of hearing loss.
 And as you probably understand from our other posts, neglected hearing loss can cause other health issues, particularly over time.